-New Zealand v Philippines
+Co-hosts New Zealand upset by World Cup debutants

 Post update

 Attempt missed.
-Katie Bowen (New Zealand) right footed shot from the centre of the box is close, but misses to the left.
-Assisted by Betsy Hassett with a headed pass.
+Hannah Wilkinson (New Zealand) header from very close range misses to the left.
+Assisted by Olivia Chance with a cross following a corner.

 Post update